hindu-comm/mail_stream_advaita-l/2015/07/akhanDaakara-vRtti/170__shrImallalitAlAlitaH.md

 > relation.
 It just dispels ignorance of / illuminates one thing, either
 > brahman or pot without revealing it's qualties and relations."
 >
-> Doubts: vRttiH  is dispelling ignorance of say,a परिच्छिन्न​ pot.
+> Doubts: vRttiH  is dispelling ignorance of say,a परिच्छिन्न pot.
 > 1. Why it is called akhaNDAkAra of vRtti?
 What is the reason for using the
 > term 'akhaNDa'?
 >

-​If you try to find meanings of both parts in the term akhaNDAkAra, then you will be able to find that akhaNDa and AkAra both are technical terms of our system​.
+If you try to find meanings of both parts in the term akhaNDAkAra, then you will be able to find that akhaNDa and AkAra both are technical terms of our system.
 They don't mean what they appear to say.
 I've give meaning of both terms in old posts.
 Check them.
 Now, the vRtti is called akhaNDAkAra because it dispels ignorance of a single(akhaNDa) entity.